Skip to main content

 Fetchin implements two types of rate limiting to ensure fair usage and system stability:

-1. Per-second rate limit: 10 requests per second
+1. Per-second rate limit: Configurable per plan (default: 20 requests per second)

 2. Monthly quota: Based on your plan (100 for Trial, custom for Enterprise)